-I was recently reading an issue of Maclean’s, which is a Canadian magazine that covers politics and culture, and a certain name caught my eye within a column.
+I was recently reading an issue of Maclean’s, a Canadian magazine that covers politics and culture, and a certain name within a column caught my eye.

 Although the article is more about freedom of speech than it is about whether or not Harry Potter inspired young readers to pick up books, this was the first time I had heard this argument.